 – Christy by Catherine Marshall (Early 20th Century Appalachians)

-The following books were recommended by fewer people.
+The following American History books for high school were recommended by fewer people:

 – Across Five Aprils by Irene Hunt (Civil War)